Surfaces associated with first-order ODEs: Abstract

 \section{Abstract}

 A link between first-order ordinary differential equations (ODEs) and 2-dimensional Riemannian manifolds is explored.
-Given a first-order ODE, an associated Riemannian metric on the variable space is defined, and some properties of the resulting surface are studied, including a connection between Jacobi fields and Lie point symmetries.
-In particular, it is proven that if the associated surface is flat, then the ODE can be integrated by quadratures.
+Given a first-order ODE, an associated Riemannian metric on the variable space is defined, and some properties of the resulting surface are studied, in relation to the integrability of the equation.

 Next, deformations of the associated surfaces are considered.
-A relation between some Jacobi fields on the deformed surface and integrability of the ODE is established, showing that there is a class of vector fields, beyond Lie point symmetries, which are useful for solving first-order ODEs.
-As a result, it is concluded that the deformation into a constant curvature surface leads to the integrability of the given ODE.
+A relation between relative Jacobi fields on the deformed surface and integrability of the ODE is established, showing that this class of vector fields are useful for solving first-order ODEs.
+As a consequence, it is proven that if the associated surface is of constant curvature, or alternatively it can be deformed into one of constant curvature, then the ODE can be integrated by quadratures.
+In particular, the search for an integrating factor for the ODE is interpreted as a deformation of the associated surface into a flat one.